snowfire5492/MovieSearch-With-ElasticSearch/README.md

               or
         download the advanced UI html and js files

-Simple open the html file and enjoy searching!
+Simply open the html file and enjoy searching!